TechnicalPursuit/TIBET/README.md

     tibet clone tibet {path}

-This command will clone a TIBET client and server template you can run via:
+This command will clone a TIBET client+server application template you can run
+via:

     npm start